NFL on CBS

-The NFL on CBS is the branding used for broadcasts of National Football League (NFL) games that are produced by CBS Sports, the sports division of the CBS television network in the United States.
-The network has aired NFL game telecasts since 1956 (with the exception of a break from 1994 to 1997).
+The NFL on CBS is an American television sports presentation show broadcast by CBS.
+It aired from September 30, 1956 to January 23, 1994.
+The show returned on September 6, 1998.
+The branding is used for the presentation of the National Football League (NFL).
 From 2014 to 2017, CBS also broadcast Thursday Night Football games during the first half of the NFL season, through a production partnership with NFL Network.

 History

 CBS' coverage began on September 30, 1956 (the first regular season broadcast was a game between the visiting Washington Redskins against the Pittsburgh Steelers), before the 1970 AFL–NFL merger.
 Prior to 1968, CBS had an assigned crew for each NFL team.
 As a result, CBS became the first network to broadcast some NFL regular season games to selected television markets across the country.
 From 1970 until the end of the 1993 season, when Fox won the broadcast television contract to that particular conference, CBS aired NFL games from the National Football Conference.
 Since 1975, game coverage has been preceded by pre-game show The NFL Today, which features game previews, extensive analysis and interviews.